tfvieira/deep-learning/projects/readme.md

 5. Improve the original paper with a new proposal.

-6. Deliver results and final presentation.
+6. Deliver report and final presentation.

 # Schedule